aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 Limitations
 -----------

-Peering connections are only supported between networks of type ``private``.
+* Peering connections are only supported between networks of type ``private``.
+* You cannot initiate a peering between two networks with overlapping CIDR ranges.

 .. important::